Learn More About Giant's Liquor License Hearing 2/24/26

 As a newly incorporated nonprofit (EIN #39‑5058583), our mission is to protect the safety, well-being, and quality of life for residents of Chadds Ford and Concord Township.

-To date this site has logged more than 14,400 visits - people who want to learn more about our work—and we’re just getting started!
+To date this site has logged more than 15,000 visits - people who want to learn more about and support our work—and we’re just getting started!

 As a newly incorporated nonprofit (EIN #39‑5058583), our mission is to protect the safety, well-being, and quality of life for residents of Chadds Ford and Concord Township.

-To date this site has logged more than 14,400 visits - people who want to learn more about our work—and we’re just getting started!
+To date this site has logged more than 15,000 visits - people who want to learn more about and support our work—and we’re just getting started!

-Thanks to our passionate volunteers, who are donating hundreds of hours on behalf of affected neighbors.
+Thanks to our committed volunteers, who are donating hundreds of hours on behalf of affected neighbors.

 Quick Links